Jérôme Govinden

 Latest News

-(Jun.
-2025) Jean Paul Degabriele will present our proposal (with Jan Gilcher and Kenneth G. Paterson) for an Improved ChaCha-based AEAD Scheme as a work item of the CFRG at the IETF 123 meeting on July 24.
+(Jul.
+2025) Jean Paul Degabriele presented our proposal (with Jan Gilcher and Kenneth G. Paterson) for an Improved ChaCha-based AEAD Scheme as a work item of the CFRG at the IETF 123 meeting.

 (May 2025) Our paper Succinct PPRFs via Memory-Tight Reductions (with Joël Alwen, Chris Brzuska, Patrick Harasser, and Stefano Tessaro) was accepted to CRYPTO 2025.